 No Site Migration

-If you start your blog and decide that Wix is not where you’d like to stay, it’s very difficult to migrate your site.
+If you start your blog and decide that Wix isn’t where you’d like to stay, it’s extremely difficult to migrate away from their free blogging site.
 They have no easy option for site migration, so you’ll have to be more tech-savvy to transfer your content.

 Can’t Change Templates

-Wix has a nice selection of beautiful templates -- but you’re more or less stuck with one once you’ve chosen it.
-This is a big downfall if you have a different vision for your blog in the future.
+Wix has a nice selection of beautiful templates, but you’re more or less stuck with one once you’ve chosen it—a fairly common occurrence with free blogging sites like this.
+This is a big downfall if you have a different vision for your blog in the future, but nothing that can’t be overcome by working with their support team.

 Even if you’re new to blogging, you’ve probably heard of WordPress.